Aloso/colo/README.md

 If you want to create a pull request, make sure the following requirements are met:

-  * The code compiles on the latest stable Rust version
-  * The code is properly formatted with `cargo fmt`
   * The code is documented
   * If you add a dependency that includes unsafe code, please explain why it is required
   * Please try to keep compile times small, if feasible

+Also, to pass continuous integration, the code must

+  * be properly formatted with `cargo fmt`
+  * pass `cargo clippy`
+  * compile on the latest stable Rust version
+  * all tests must succeed

 That's it!
 If you have any questions, feel free to create an issue.